Diverse brain immune cells offer therapy potential

-Newswise — A new study in Nature Neuroscience shows that the immune cells in the brain, called microglia, are not all identical as previously thought.
-Scientists discovered a special group of microglia with distinct characteristics and roles that play a crucial role in ensuring the brain functions properly in mice.
-Similar microglial subsets have also been found in humans, which is really exciting because it suggests new potential treatments could be developed.
+Newswise — A recent study published in Nature Neuroscience indicates that, contrary to common belief, the immune cells of the brain, known as microglia, are not all the same.
+Researchers found that a unique microglial subset with unique features and function is important for establishing proper cognitive functions in mice.
+Evidence for such microglial subsets exists also for the human brain, opening exciting new possibilities for novel therapies.

-Scientists from the University of Helsinki, Karolinska Institutet, and the University of Seville worked together to study a specific group of microglial cells called ARG1+microglia.
-These microglial cells produce an enzyme called arginase-1 (ARG1).
-Through advanced imaging methods, the researchers discovered that ARG1+microglia are present in large numbers during brain development but are less common in adult animals.
-Interestingly, these ARG1+microglia are found in specific areas of the brain that are crucial for cognitive functions like learning, thinking, and memory.
+An international collaboration led by researchers from University of Helsinki, Karolinska Institutet and University of Seville characterized ARG1+microglia, a subset of microglial cells, that produces the enzyme called arginase-1 (ARG1).
+Using advanced imaging techniques, the team found that ARG1+microglia are abundant during development and less prevalent in adult animals.
+Strikingly, these ARG1+microglia are located in specific brain areas important for cognitive functions such as learning, thinking and memory.

-Dr. Vassilis Stratoulias, a Senior Researcher at the University of Helsinki and the lead author of the study, explains that cognition and memory play important roles in human characteristics.
-Microglia are essential for the healthy development and functioning of the brain.
-Unfortunately, cognitive decline is frequently observed in neurodegenerative and psychiatric disorders such as Alzheimer's and Parkinson's disease, schizophrenia, and depression.
+“Cognition and memory are crucial components of what makes us human, and microglia are necessary for proper brain development and function.
+Cognitive decline is a common feature of neurodegenerative and psychiatric conditions like Alzheimer’s and Parkinson’s disease, schizophrenia and depression” says Dr. Vassilis Stratoulias, Senior Researcher at the University of Helsinki and lead author of the study.

-Dr. Mikko Airavaara, a co-author of the study from the University of Helsinki, emphasizes that microglia are implicated in almost all brain-related diseases.
-This makes them promising targets for new drugs and innovative treatment strategies.
-By gaining a deeper understanding of the basic biology of microglial cells, researchers can explore new avenues for drug development, aiming to address currently untreatable brain diseases.
+“Microglia are involved in virtually all brain pathologies, making them prime candidates for novel drug targets and innovative therapeutic approaches.
+Understanding the fundamental biology of these cells will be the way to produce new directions for drug development to treat currently untreatable diseases of the brain”, adds co-author, Dr. Mikko Airavaara from the University of Helsinki.

 Abnormal behavior reveals cognitive deficits

-The study revealed that mice that lacked the microglial protein ARG1 showed reduced interest in exploring unfamiliar environments.
-This abnormal behavior in rodents is associated with cognitive impairments, particularly in the hippocampus, which is a crucial brain region responsible for learning and memory.
+The researchers found that mice lacking the microglial protein ARG1 were less willing to explore new environments.
+This abnormal rodent behavior is linked to cognitive deficits and, more specifically, to impairments in the hippocampus, a part of the brain important for learning and memory.

-The researchers did not observe any noticeable differences in the physical shape of ARG1+microglia compared to nearby microglia that do not produce ARG1.
-This may explain why these specific microglia have not been extensively studied in the past.
-However, by utilizing a technology that enables the comparison of RNA profiles between different cell populations, the researchers discovered significant molecular differences between ARG1+microglia and neighboring microglia that do not express ARG1.
-This suggests that these microglia have unique characteristics at the molecular level.
+The researchers could not identify any differences in the shape of ARG1+microglia when compared to neighboring microglia that do not express ARG1, suggesting a reason why these microglia have not been studied before.
+Using a technology that allows for comparison of the RNA profiles between cell populations, ARG1+microglia were found to be significantly different from neighboring ARG1-negative microglia on the molecular level.

-The study also revealed an interesting finding related to the impact of ARG1 microglial deficiency on behavioral and hippocampal impairments.
-Female animals exhibited more prominent impairments compared to males.
-This observation is significant because there is a sex bias in many diseases, including Alzheimer's disease.
-In fact, women are more likely than men to develop Alzheimer's disease, which is a common neurodegenerative disorder that severely affects cognitive abilities.
-In recent years, microglia have been recognized as key contributors to Alzheimer's disease.
-Therefore, the findings of this study have relevance to understanding and potentially treating this disease.
-While further research is needed to establish a direct link between a specific microglial subset and Alzheimer's disease, this study offers a new perspective through which we can view Alzheimer's disease, as well as other brain disorders.
-It also opens up new possibilities for therapeutic interventions.
+Another key finding of the study is that female animals exhibited more pronounced behavioral and hippocampal impairments caused by ARG1 microglial deficiency.
+Sex bias is present in many diseases including Alzheimer’s disease.
+In fact, women are more likely than men to suffer from Alzheimer’s disease - the most common neurodegenerative disease in which cognitive abilities are severely compromised.
+Microglia have emerged as key players in Alzheimer’s illness in recent years, making the findings of this study relevant to this disease.
+Although more research is needed to demonstrate a link between Alzheimer’s disease and a specific microglial subset, this study could provide a new prism under which we see Alzheimer’s disease in specific – and brain diseases in general – and open new therapeutic pathways.

 Dr. Bertrand Joseph, Professor at Karolinska Institutet and senior author says: